shahaarya465/MAD-Music-Player/readme.md

 Ensure your device is connected or the emulator is running.

-### Features to Implement

-- **Search**: Ability to search for specific songs in the library.
-- **Queue System**: Add songs to a queue for sequential playback.
-- **Customizable Playlist**: Allow users to create and manage custom playlists.
-- **Album Art**: Display album art for each song, whether from the local storage or fetched from a URL.

 ### License

 This project is licensed under the MIT License, see the [LICENSE](LICENSE) file for details.